elizabethpankratz/nlp-taboo-implementation/README.md

 Move `GoogleNews-vectors-negative300.bin` into the directory `card-generator/`.

-Now, within `card-generator/`, run the following in Python's interactive shell on your command line:
+Now, within `card-generator/`, run the following in Python's interactive shell on your command line.
+(The first call of `draw_card()` will take a couple minutes while the word embeddings are being set up, so go get a coffee and come back ready to play!)

 ```
 # Import the necessary libraries/modules